 The accompanying financial statements have been prepared assuming the Company will continue as a going concern, which contemplates, among other things, the realization of assets and satisfaction of liabilities in the normal course of business.
-The Company had an accumulated deficit of \$11,341,512 at December 31, 2023, had a working capital deficit of \$3,489,941 at December 31, 2023, had net losses of \$4,145,936 and \$2,929,817 for the years ended December 31, 2023 and 2022, respectively, and net cash used in operating activities of \$1,383,210 and \$1,830,242 for the years ended December 31, 2023 and 2022, respectively, with no revenue earned since inception, and a lack of operational history.
+The Company had an accumulated deficit of \$14,681,724 at December 31, 2024, had a working capital deficit of \$4,593,743 at December 31, 2024, had net losses of \$3,340,212 and \$4,145,936 for the years ended December 31, 2024 and 2023, respectively, and net cash used in operating activities of \$872,436 and \$1,383,210 for the years ended December 31, 2024 and 2023, respectively, with no revenue earned since inception, and a lack of operational history.
 These matters raise substantial doubt about the Company's ability to continue as a going concern.

-While the Company is attempting to expand operations and increase revenues, the Company's cash position may not be significant enough to support the Company's daily operations.
-Management intends to raise additional funds by way of a public offering or an asset sale transaction.
+While the Company is attempting to expand operations and generate revenues, the Company's cash position will not be significant enough to support the Company's daily operations for the foreseeable future.
+Management intends to raise additional funds by way of a private offering, public offering, or an asset sale transaction.
 Management believes that the actions presently being taken to further implement its business plan and generate revenues provide the opportunity for the Company to continue as a going concern.
 While management believes in the viability of its strategy to generate revenues and in its ability to raise additional funds or transact an asset sale, there can be no assurances to that effect or on terms acceptable to the Company.
 The ability of the Company to continue as a going concern is dependent upon the Company's ability to further implement its business plan and generate revenues.

-The financial statements do not include any adjustments that might be necessary if the Company is unable to continue as a going concern.
+The financial statements do not include any adjustments that might be necessary if the Company is unable to continue as a going concern for a year from the date of issuance.